 - Put together a sleepover kit for the night before the wedding – even if you’re not staying with the bride, she’ll love that her bestie has picked out cosy PJs, happy-ever-after wedding movies and treats to indulge in on her last night as a single lady.

 - Make sure you have an emergency kit assembled for the day of the wedding – have chalk to neutralise any wedding dress stains, translucent powder for touch ups, lip gloss, tissues, needle and thread etc.

 - Have a sense of humour – remember, this is your best friend so when it all gets a bit much do what you can to make her laugh, or at least smile.

-- Keep the bride fueled on the big day – she’ll be so busy talking to guests and mingling she will struggle to get drinks and snacks.
-Be indispensable by bringing drinks and food to her.
+- Keep the bride fuelled on the big day – she’ll be so busy talking to guests and mingling she will struggle to get drinks and snacks.

-- Talk to the groom – every bride dreams about opening a gorgeous wedding day gift and reading a romantic love note from their other half on the morning of their wedding but most grooms don’t realise this is a ‘thing’.
-Make sure the groom knows to surprise his bride on the big day!
+- Talk to her partner – some bride dream about opening a gorgeous wedding day gift and reading a romantic love note from their other half on the morning of their wedding, but their partner might not don’t realise this is a ‘thing’.
+Make sure they knows to surprise the bride on the big day!

 - Finally, don’t be grumpy – it might seem like sometimes all you hear is wedding chat, but remember this is a huge occurrence in your friend’s life and it won’t last forever.
 Smile and be supportive, even if the difference between wedding chairs means nothing to you; to the bride it’s a huge deal.

-Remember an excellent maid of honour can make the world of difference when it comes to wedding planning – it’s an honour to be picked as one so do everything you can to help and avoid being a bad bridesmaid.
+Remember an excellent maid of honour can make the world of difference when it comes to wedding planning – find out what type of bridesmaid you'll be ahead of the big day.